ansible/ansible/docs/docsite/rst/user_guide/playbooks_handlers.rst

 Handlers in roles
 -----------------

 Handlers from roles are not just contained in their roles but rather inserted into global scope with all other handlers from a play.
 As such they can be used outside of the role they are defined in.
+It also means that their name can conflict with handlers from outside the role.
 To ensure that a handler from a role is notified as opposed to one from outside the role with the same name, notify the handler by using its name in the following form: ``role_name : handler_name``.

 Handlers notified within ``roles`` section are automatically flushed at the end of ``tasks`` section, but before any ``tasks`` handlers.